gjassoah/fd-conferences/content/events/2013-06-10-The_Third_Symposium_on_Groups_Algebras_and_Related_Topics.md

 +++
-title = "The Third Symposium on Groups, Algebras and Related Topics" note = "celebrating the 50th anniversary of the Journal of Algebra." date = 2013-06-10 enddate = 2013-06-16 dates = "June 10 - 16, 2013"
+title = "The Third Symposium on Groups, Algebras and Related Topics" note = "celebrating the 50th anniversary of the Journal of Algebra" date = 2013-06-10 enddate = 2013-06-16 dates = "June 10 - 16, 2013"